-It was an earlier start to the day as we made our way to the airport to catch a flight from Arequipa across the Andes Mountains to Lake Titicaca.
-On our drive to the Arequipa Aeropuerto (airport), we had a chance to see the beautiful, conical, snow-capped volcano known as El Misti.
-Although we didn’t have time to climb El Misti, with its’ altitude of 5,825 metres, it is considered a safe 2-day climb for novice climbers who hike with local guides.
+It was an earlier start to the day as we made our way to the Arequipa airport to catch a flight across the Andes Mountains to Puno city, on Lake Titicaca, in Peru.
+On our drive to the airport we had a chance to see the beautiful, conical, snow-capped volcano known as El Misti.

 Bob took a quick picture of me as I made my way up the boarding ramp.

 Our flight to Juliaca aboard the Lan Airlines aircraft was extremely short, just shy of a half hour.
 The jet airplane ascended very quickly to a point above the cloud cover which allowed us to see and take a couple of pictures of the snow-capped peaks below before we landed at Manco Capac International Airport at Juliaca.
 From there, we caught a taxi to Puno.

 Our arrival in Puno was with much fanfare.
 A thunderstorm was underway, with vast amounts of chain lightning and thunder.
 I have never been so close to lightning before.
 We could actually look out the car window and see the lightning flashes right in front of and all around us.